gamer4eg/WeakAuras_2.4.3-Artur91425/README.md

 ## Credits - WeakAuras and Resources used to emulate updates that were added to the wow api

-This backport is created by Artur91425
+This backport is created by Artur91425 [https://github.com/Artur91425]

-Mirrored for WeakAuras
+And also based on developments:

 Numielle [https://github.com/Numielle] for ActionButtonGlow